nileshbharsawade24/Bat/README.md

         GRANT ALL ON BAT_DB.* TO 'test_user';
         ```
 * **Populate created Database**
-    * you can find the SQL dump file "mysq_dump.sql" in main directory.
+    * you can find the SQL dump file "mysql_dump.sql" in main directory.
 Dump that using below command :<br/>
         ```
         mysql -u test_user -p BAT_DB < mysql_dump.sql
         ```